Fanfic / Return Of The Primarchs

 Imagine what would happen if the Primarchs

-, both those that stood loyal to the Emperor, as well as those who fell to Chaos, returned, the traitors being pulled from alternate timelines where they resisted the call of the Dark Gods.
-Also, the missing Primarchs have been found.Return of the Primarchs
+, both those that stood loyal to the Emperor, as well as those who fell to Chaos, returned, the traitors being pulled from alternate timelines where they resisted the call of the Dark Gods?
+What if the missing Primarchs have been found?Return of the Primarchs

 is a series of What If?

-stories (written by a small gang of writers on 4Chan's /tg/ board
+stories (written by a small gang of writers on 4chan

-), centered around the efforts of the Primarchs as they return thanks to the machinations of the Emperor, Malal, and Cegorach.
-Filled with badassery and awesome that transcend space and time, these stories depict how the Primarchs see the 41st Millenium, and how those Primarchs whose counterparts turned traitor take oaths to fix that what went wrong in the past, as well to atone for what they did
+'s /tg/ board), centered around the efforts of the Primarchs as they return thanks to the machinations of the Emperor, Malal, and Cegorach.
+Filled with badassery and awesome that transcends space and time, these stories depict how the Primarchs see the 41st Millenium, and how those Primarchs whose counterparts turned traitor take oaths to fix that what went wrong in the past, as well to atone for what they did

 A collection of the Works as well as links to the threads can be found here

 - A Pirate 40,000 Years Too Late: The II Legion, the Void Reavers and their Primarch, Captain Ironbeard.
 Not only was Ironbeard himself originally a pirate captain before the Emperor found him, but his Legion also has members that uphold this similar doctrine.

 - A Taste of Defeat: There is one tale where Shrike gets overconfident in his skill and tries to rescue a botched Ultramarine operation with only a small team.
 It fails, and one of his closest friends dies, shocking the Captain to the core.

 - And I Must Scream: Implied to be the eventual fate of Shas'O Kais.
 The Lord of Change that cursed him specifically mentions that his body and mind will wither, but he will never die, no matter how badly he wants it.